 (d) Exemption from Canopy Coverage Standards.
-Zoning permit applications for structures that are exempt from building permit requirements, or are the lessor of either i) additions to existing permitted structures that do not exceed 25% of an existing building footprint or ii) do not increase the footprint of the existing building by more than 250 square feet, shall be exempt from the tree canopy standards.
+Zoning permit applications for structures that are exempt from building permit requirements, or are the lesser of either i) additions to existing permitted structures that do not exceed 25% of an existing building footprint or ii) do not increase the footprint of the existing building by more than 250 square feet, shall be exempt from the tree canopy standards.
+Successive additions, occurring within a period of five years, may not exceed these standards and maintain this exemption.